 If you ever thought your neighbors might be from outer space, then the new show “The Neighbors” is right up your alley.

-Featuring family who moves out of Bayonne and into the suburbs elsewhere in New Jersey, the show features a gated community in which most of the residents are aliens from outer space, with males who get pregnant and name their children after earthly sport stars.
+Set in Bayonne, the show features a gated community in which most of the residents are aliens from outer space, with males who get pregnant and name their children after earthly sport stars.
 In fact, the leader the group of aliens is named Wilt Chamberlain.
 The fact that the aliens are named after sports figures is something of a tribute to the film and TV series “Alien Nation,” which used similar names for aliens.

 “I had no idea that ‘Neighbors’ took place in Bayonne, until Jamie Gertz mentioned it.
 Then my ears perked up,” said writer Sue Facter last week.
 “A few days ago, I was sitting in the Paley Center listening to a panel about ABC’s new fall programming.
 It was an eclectic evening.
 Sarah Rue had just announced her pregnancy.
 Lily Tomlin had taken a tumble and fell on stage.
 And then Jamie Gertz mentioned Bayonne on the panel.
 That brought it home for me.
 Bayonne made it to Beverly Hills yet again.”